 Home

-7 Plants With Benefits You Can Grow At Home To Up Your Health & Wellness Levels Despite 2021
+9 Plants With Benefits You Can Grow In SG To Improve Your Skin, Fight Bacteria & Combat Insomnia

 Plants with benefits you can grow in Singapore

-Home gardening is all the rage nowadays, which makes sense with all our time spent staying home and keeping safe from Covid-19.
-Since you’re putting in effort to care for your plant babies, they should be able to take care of you in return.
+Home gardening is a wholesome pastime which gives you great returns.
+As you put in effort to care for your plant babies, they take care of you right back.
 Scoff not, because these plants with benefits actually possess au naturel health and wellness capabilities.

 Aloe vera is the go-to natural skin saviour, evident from the popularity of aloe vera gels.
 If you want to reap its soothing benefits straight from the source without any artificial ingredients in the mix, slice into the thick leaves and apply the clear, gel-like inner section onto your skin directly.